microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-interleaving.md

 ---

 # Use the Microsoft Search API to search with interleaved results
-The searchRequest resource supports passing multiple entity types in a single request, and return interleaved results with requested entity type which ranked by relevance.
+The searchRequest resource supports passing multiple entity types in a single request, and return interleaved results with requested entity type which is ranked by relevance.

-## Supported Entity Combination
+## Supported entity combination

 The following table shows the relationship between different entity types that can be interleaved.